jethrolaicarta/carta-llc/README.md

 # Development and Debugging Features
 ### Manage Logging Level
 You can simple send a HTTP POST request to _/manage/loggers/{logger name}_ with a simple json body.
-The input logger name can also be a java package name. e.g. _com.carta_.
+The input logger name can also be a java package name. e.g. _com.carta.llc_.
 Full list of loggers are available at _[/manage/loggers](localhost:8080/manage/loggers)_. json Body to post:
 ```json
 {